 This paper employs molecular methods to investigate the prevalence of BV in women of reproductive age but also the association between vaginal dysbiosis and some of the most frequent STI pathogens.
-Investigations into the association of BV and STIs traditionally use Nugent or Amsel which are the gold standard in BV diagnostic method [10-13].
-We have used RT-PCR diagnostic testing for BV in the study because there are reaserch that demonstrate shortcomings in the application of the Amsel and Nugent criterion methods [14, 15].
-AmpliSensFlorocenosis/Bacterial vaginosis-FRT in relation to Nugent, Amsel, vaginal culture and BD MAX Vaginal panel shows the highest degree of association related to 16S rRNA genome sequencing with microbiome analysis which was presented in research paper by Ellen et al. [16].
-The RT PCR test that was used is based on detection and quantification of G.vaginalis and A.vaginae which are important marker for BV diagnostic.
-On the grounds of the relationship of these two anaerobes, lactobacilli and total number of bacteria, the test enables assessment of the status of vaginal flora.
+Investigations into the association of BV and STIs traditionally use Nugent score or Amsel criteria, which are the gold standard in BV diagnostic method [10-13].
+We have used RT-PCR diagnostic testing for BV in the study because there is research that demonstrates shortcomings in the application of the Amsel criteria and Nugent score methods [14, 15].
+AmpliSensFlorocenosis/Bacterial vaginosis-FRT in relation to Nugent score, Amsel criteria, vaginal culture, and BD MAX Vaginal panel shows the highest degree of association related to 16S rRNA genome sequencing with microbiome analysis, presented in research paper by van den Munckhof et al. [16].
+The RT-PCR test used is based on detection and quantification of G. vaginalis and A. vaginae, which are important markers for BV diagnostics.
+On the grounds of the relationship of these two anaerobes - lactobacilli and the total number of bacteria - the test enables assessment of the status of the vaginal flora.
 Our results indicate that BV prevalence is 38.2% in our study population.

-This research has shown that women with BV have a higher frequency of infections with Ureaplasma spp and M.hominis.
-Since M. hominis and Ureaplasma spp can be found in both healthy individuals and women with BV there is an ongoing debate and disagreement on the detection of these pathogens.
-Due to this fact, the presence of M. hominis and Ureaplasma spp in the urogenital tract is not definitive proof of infection and as such, can be a significant clinical problem.
+This research has shown that women with BV have a higher frequency of infections with Ureaplasma spp. and M. hominis.
+Since M. hominis and Ureaplasma spp. can be found in both healthy individuals and women with BV, there is an ongoing debate and disagreement on the detection of these pathogens.
+Due to this fact, the presence of M. hominis and Ureaplasma spp. in the urogenital tract is not definitive proof of infection and, as such, can be a significant clinical problem.
 It is considered that the identification of these two pathogens is not adequate without the assessment of the status of vaginal flora.
-On account of these pathogens association with various reproductive problems (chorioamnionitis, endometritis, postpartum fever, low birth weight, and preterm delivery) we consider that their identification is of great importance, particularly if BV is present as well in a patient [17, 18].
+On account of these pathogens' association with various reproductive problems (chorioamnionitis, endometritis, postpartum fever, low birth weight, and preterm delivery) we consider that their identification is of great importance, particularly if BV is present as well [17, 18].

-Some STIs pathogens (C.trachomatis and HR-HPV) have been detected in women with all three states of vaginal flora.
-However, we have confirmed that the highest percentage of BV patients is positive with C.trachomatis (11.1%).
-At the same time the highest percentage of HPV positive patients are in the intermediate vaginal flora (75%) and BV (50%) groups.
+Some STI pathogens (C. trachomatis and HR-HPV) have been detected in women with all three states of vaginal flora.
+However, we have confirmed that the highest percentage of BV patients is positive with C. trachomatis (11.1%).
+At the same time, the highest percentage of HPV-positive patients are in the intermediate vaginal flora (75%) and BV (50%) groups.

-In this study, some of the pathogens such as M.genitalium, T.vaginalis, HSV-1/HSV-2 have been detected in a very small percentage of swabs or have not been identified at all (N. gonorrhoeae).
+In this study, some of the pathogens, such as M. genitalium, T. vaginalis, HSV-1/HSV-2, have been detected in a very small percentage of swabs or have not been identified at all (N. gonorrhoeae).
 Considering these results, the opportunity to compare these STI pathogens with various states of vaginal flora has been limited.

-The presence of detected STI pathogens and relation with the state of vaginal flora indicate that mono infections are present most often in patients with normal flora (42,1%), while coinfections with 2, 3 or 4 pathogens are mostly present in BV patients (55,6%).
-Other research studies have also confirmed association of coinfection and certain STI pathogens with BV [19, 20, 21].
-A large number of studies examine the association between STI and BV, but they rarely includeas many pathogens as the current study.
+The presence of detected STI pathogens and relation with the state of vaginal flora indicate that monoinfections are most often present in patients with normal flora (42.1%), while coinfections with two, three, or four pathogens are mostly present in BV patients (55.6%).
+Other research studies have also confirmed an association of coinfection and certain STI pathogens with BV [19, 20, 21].
+A large number of studies examine the association between STIs and BV, but they rarely include as many pathogens as the current study.